 5. Stop Wasting Food and Money by Planning Meals

 Creating a meal plan may seem a little boring, but it can save a lot of money.
 Make a list of favourite dishes, plan one or two meals a day, and shop according to the planned dishes.

-There’re no strict rules so your loved one doesn’t have to eat a specific dish on a specific day.
-They simply pick a dish every day from the list of available meals that can be made with the pre-planned ingredients available in the kitchen!
+There’re no strict rules so you don’t have to eat a specific dish on a specific day.
+You simply pick a dish every day from the list of available meals that can be made with the pre-planned ingredients available in the kitchen!

-This system allows your family member to not overbuy ingredients and reduces the amount of food wastage.
+This system allows you to not overbuy ingredients and reduces the amount of food wastage.
 It’s also possible to plan meals that are not too expensive to reduce the price of the weekly shop even more.